-Corporate metrics Target objectives in \$000's (3) Achievement in 2020 (4) Revenues (1) 3,543,981 (5) The Corporation met 94.5% of its target Revenues objectives EBITDAR 654,421 (5) The Corporation met 112% of its target EBITDAR objectives EBITDA 648,063 (5) The Corporation met 113% of its target EBITDA objectives Operating Earnings 338,091 (5) The Corporation met 125% of its target Operating Earnings objectives Cash flow (2) 495,360 (5) The Corporation met 118% of its target Cash flow objectives
+Corporate metrics Target objectives in \$000's (3) Achievement in 2021 (4) Revenues (1) 3,501,302 (5) The Corporation met 98.37% of its target Revenues objectives EBITDA 677,886 (5) The Corporation met 113.12% of its target EBITDA objectives Operating Earnings 378,467 (5) The Corporation met 127.46% of its target Operating Earnings objectives Free Cash Flow (2) 393,674 (5) The Corporation met 146.96% of its target Free Cash Flow objectives Adjusted Diluted EPS 2.91 (5) The Corporation met 129.10% of its target Adjusted Diluted EPS

+(1) Revenues before fuel surcharge.

+(2) Net cash from operating activities less additions to property and equipment plus proceeds from sale of property and equipment and assets heldfor sale.

-- (1) Revenues before fuel surcharge. - (2) Net cash from operating activities before net change in non-cash operating working capital. - (3) The amounts in the table above are shown in USD based on the average exchange rate of the Bank of Canada for 2020 (1.00 USD = 1.3415 CAD). - (4) Results exclude significant acquisitions and/or other expenses approved by the HRCC. - (5) The CEO is eligible for over-achievement as at least 95% of each objective was attained.
+(3) The amounts in the table above are shown in USD based on the exchange rate of (1.00 USD = 1.33 CAD).

+(4) Results exclude significant acquisitions and/or other expenses approved by the HRCC.

+(5) The CEO is eligible for over-achievement as at least 95% of each objective was attained.
+The payout for Corporate metrics was at 125% for all objectives.

-For the CEO, the following non-financial objectives were also identified and measured in 2020:
+For the CEO, the following non-financial objectives were also identified and measured in 2021:

-Objectives Achievement in 2020 Identify acquisition opportunities and when acquired and integrated, accomplish financial and non-financial objectives and or develop a strategy to enhance shareholder value by reengineering the applicable business segments to ensure they are best structured.
-The objectives were met at 100% Develops a compelling vision for an organizational effectiveness that will build a strong team of highly experienced operators that will capitalize on the capabilities of the Corporation to respond to turbulent economic environment.
-The objectives were met at 100%
+Objectives Achievement in 2021 Identify acquisition opportunities and when acquired and integrated, accomplish financial and non-financial objectives and or develop a strategy to enhance shareholder value by reengineering the applicable business segments to ensure they are best structured.
+The objectives were met at 100% Develops a compelling vision for an organizational effectiveness that will build a strong team of highly experienced operators that will capitalize on the capabilities The objectives were met at 100% of the Corporation to respond to turbulent economic environment.